coop-machine/coop-machine/README.md

 ###

-coop-machine
+# coop-machine

-is a virtual machine dedicated to cooperative processes and cooperative processors.
+coop-machine is a virtual machine dedicated to cooperative processes and cooperative processors.

 It has three components : a development environment, a validation tool, and a runtime environment.

+## development environment

 <!--
 **coop-machine/coop-machine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.